About the service

 You can also speak to your GP or the trust’s Patient Advice and Liaison Service (PALS).

 See the NHS website for information on Mental Health Assessments.

 Advocates work on your behalf, helping you to understand your rights and supporting you if you have concerns about your treatment.

-If you have any feedback you would like to give about any of our services, or treatment you have received through the Trust, we are always happy to listen.
+If you have any feedback about any of our services, or the treatment you have received, we're always happy to listen.

 You can find out how to give feedback, raise concerns or make complaints in the contact section of this website.